 Why is Palm Oil Still Not Clearly Displayed on Product Labels?

 FSANZ initiated an independent Review of Food Labelling Law and Policy around 2011 and the results submitted to government.
 In November (2016) the government made their final decision which (sadly), was a bit circular.
 Basically the report ended with a recommendation for more research before any decision is made to change food labelling.
 The report did note a significant proportion of surveyed Australians who supported mandatory disclosure of Palm Oil usage on product labels.
-Click here to read the FSANZ’s report to government ministers and their response.
-The issue was suppose to be considered again at the next Ministerial Forum on Food Regulation meeting but was postponed again still two years later now in 2019.
-A very, very slow process.
+The issue was supposed to be considered again at the next Ministerial Forum on Food Regulation meeting but was postponed again still two years later now in 2019.

 Is Anything Happening Now to Ensure Palm Oil is Disclosed on Product Labels?